pgonzaleze/DHW_PAR_Kd/README.md

 # Predicting cold-water bleaching in corals

-#### Repository with the R and python/jupyter notebook scripts, and data frame regarding the coral bleaching caused by cold sea surface temperature paper published on [MEPS; doi.org/10.3354/meps13336](https://doi.org/10.3354/meps13336)
+#### Repository with the R and python/jupyter notebook scripts, and data frame regarding the coral bleaching caused by cold sea surface temperature paper published on [MEPS doi.org/10.3354/meps13336](https://doi.org/10.3354/meps13336)

 ## Instructions